-For the purposes of evaluating the performance of our crawler detection system, we obtained access logs from two servers of two academic institutions: the University of Toronto and the University of Cyprus (a detailed description of these log files can be found in [4]).
+Training Data sets: For the purposes of evaluating the performance of our crawler detection system, we obtained access logs from two servers of two academic institutions: the University of Toronto and the University of Cyprus.
 The access logs were processed by our log analyzer to extract the sessions.
 These sessions, the majority being from the University of Toronto, were used for training.
-Sessions were then labeled using our approach described in section III-A.
+Sessions were then labeled using our approach described earlier.
 The learning stage proved to be challenging task.
-The problem encountered with this stage is one of class imbalance [12], [13], [14].
+The problem encountered with this stage is one of class imbalance [5].
 The data sets present a class imbalance when there are many more examples of one class than of the other.
 It is usually the case that this latter class, i.e. the unusual class, is the one that people are interested in detecting.
-Because the unusual class is rare among the general population, the class distributions are very skewed [12].
-In our earlier study [4] we have concluded that crawler activity in access logs amount to less than 10 per cent of the total number of requests.
+Because the unusual class is rare among the general population, the class distributions are very skewed [5].
+The study reported in [1] have concluded that crawler activity in access logs amount to less than 10 per cent of the total number of requests.
+To tackle the problem of imbalanced data sets we used resampling and adopted two resampling approaches: random oversampling and random undersampling.
+We performed 5 experiments, based on resampling (both oversampling and undersampling) at various ratios.